Thesis: Domesticated Paintings: The Role of Fine Art in Swedish Homes, 1890-1917

 I am a PhD student in History of Art at the University of Warwick, funded by the Midlands4Cities Arts and Humanities Research Council (AHRC) doctoral training partnership.
-I gained both my Bachelor’s and Master’s degrees in History of Art at the University of Glasgow.
+I gained my Bachelor’s and Master’s degrees in History of Art at the University of Glasgow.
 My dissertations concerned the Danish artist Vilhelm Hammershøi’s monumental painting Artemis (1893-94) and the development of Modernism in Sweden from 1885 to 1930 (with particular reference to the lasting influence of the National Romantic painter Richard Bergh), respectively.

-My research interests are mainly in Swedish and Scandinavian visual art of the nineteenth and twentieth centuries, as well as related histories of architecture and design.
+My research interests are mainly in Swedish and Scandinavian art of the nineteenth and twentieth centuries, as well as related histories of architecture and design.

 Other interests include:

 - Domestic interiors and the concept of 'home'